modi-om/om_Resume/README.md

 # Resume

-This is my resume writtern with the help of LaTeX.
+This is my resume written with the help of LaTeX.

 ______________________________________